Greenwich Wharf Management Company (GWMC) is the management company for the estate. GWMC in turn appoints the managing agent to run the estate.

 The lease for every apartment comes with a share in GWMC.
 The Management Share currently rests with L&R who at their discretion may give it over on the sale of the last apartment in the development.
-At which point, the Leaseholders would have the ability to appoint Directors for the running of the estate.
+At which point, the Leaseholders would have the ability to appoint Directors, who in turn would have control over appointment of the managing agent, or otherwise managing their performance.

 The current Directors of GWMC are listed on the Companies House website.